 We still need to talk!!!

-The first and a half month in UK in 2014, went down my list to visit every consulting company that I have on my spreadsheet.
+The first and a half month in UK in 2014, went down my list to visit every consulting company that I have on an Excel spreadsheet.
 And it happened as I described here.
 There were a lot of closed doors.
 The red door on Russel Square was the only one to open.
 And I am very grateful for that.
 I would follow the recommendation that the Managing Director gave to me that day.

 There were doors that never opened.
 I even had a comic situation where, the first day I went only made it to the receptionist, and the next week I came back the company has moved the office just the opposite building.
 The company was nice to mention that, but the MD was still unavailable for me.
 Luckily, now the things have changed with that company, and don´t have to knock that door anymore, because I have a proper pass.